jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ### Bitwise operators

 The bitwise operators that are supported are *and*, *or*, *xor* and *not*.
 Their use is demonstrated below.
-Note, that the logical and bitwise operators are the same and their interpretation depends if you pass in integral values or boolean values.
+Note, that the logical and bitwise operators are the same and their interpretation depends type of values passed in.
+If you pass in integral values the operators are interpreted as bitwise and logical if boolean values are passed.

 ``` csharp
 // AND